-Compatibility Dates · Cloudflare Workers docs
+Compatibility dates

 </script> ending tag is still required.
 The

-/> syntax simply isn't recognized by HTML5 at all; it is treated the same as
+/> syntax simply is not recognized by HTML5 at all; it is treated the same as

 >.
 However, many developers still like to use this syntax, as a holdover from XHTML, a standard which failed to gain traction in the early 2000’s.